HomePlaysHamlet → Famous Quotes

 Analysis

-These are the final lines of Hamlet's second great soliloquy — the "rogue and peasant slave" speech — and they are the turning point of the play's plot.
-For two acts Hamlet has been paralysed by doubt about the Ghost.
-Is it really his father, or a demon sent to damn him?
-The audience may be convinced, but Hamlet is not.
-He needs "grounds more relative" — evidence more personally connected to the case — before he can act.
+These are the closing lines of the “rogue and peasant slave” soliloquy, and the turning point of the plot.
+For two acts Hamlet has been paralysed by doubt about the Ghost; he needs “grounds more relative” — evidence more personally connected — before he can act.

-To be, or not to be Act 3, Scene 1 · Soliloquy · Spoken by Hamlet
+To be, or not to be SOLILOQUY Act 3, Scene 1 · Hamlet

 Whether 'tis nobler in the mind to suffer